Perspective | John Chaney, eternally fiery and relentlessly competitive, was the definition of toughness

 “I only get mad at people when they beat me,” Chaney joked a couple of minutes later.
 “Season’s over; we can be friends again.”

-Like his close friend John Thompson, Chaney’s legacy went far beyond winning basketball games.
+Like with his close friend John Thompson, the legacy of Chaney went far beyond winning basketball games.
 Both were leaders in the Black community, not because they won games but because they stood up for important issues.

-“I was asked once why there weren’t more African-American college football coaches,” Dunphy said.
+“I was asked once why there weren’t more African American college football coaches,” Dunphy said.
 “I said because football hasn’t yet had a John Thompson or a John Chaney.
 They both did great things.
 And there was never — never — an issue either one of them was afraid to speak out on.”

 Thompson famously boycotted two games to protest a new NCAA rule, Proposition 48, that he felt denied Black athletes educational opportunities.
 Chaney was outspoken on the issue, too, and he made a point of bringing “Prop 48” players into his program.
 Some were stars; others were not.
 Most graduated, even though the rule often prevented them from playing as freshmen.

 “I’ll make sure they get to play,” Chaney once said.
-Then, for one of the few times in all the years I knew him, his voice got soft and he added, “I just want them to get the chance I never got.”
+Then, for one of the few times in all the years I knew him, his voice got soft, and he added, “I just want them to get the chance I never got.”

 Chaney’s other trademark was the 6 a.m. practice.
 He would walk in during warmups with doughnuts for everybody — and then it was time to go to work.
 Chaney believed players were more alert shortly after dawn than in the late afternoon.
 He also believed that, by having them showered and dressed, they were more likely to make it to morning classes.
 And he never tolerated absence from those.